yinyin333333/TXTeditor/README.md

 ## Features

-- Open individual `.txt` files and supported D2R localization `.json` files.
+- Open individual `.txt` files and supported D2R JSON string files.
 - Open a D2R `data/global/excel` style folder or workspace, including subfolders when desired.
 - Open file paths passed to TXTeditor when the desktop app starts.
 - Edit tab-separated data in a grid interface.